pixelJedi/VirtualFileSystem/README.md

 When a new block is required, the VDisk checks for available blocks and allocates a new cluster to the file.

 ### FAQ
+> **1. Can I read, write, open or create files using your VFS?**

+Well, you can't yet.
+Basically, you can create a file without checking its existence, but I wouldn't recommend it until I finish the debugging.

+> **2. Why do you show us such a raw code? **

+It's mainly to demonstrate the concept.
+Anyway, I'll continue working, check the updates.

+> **3. What was the main problem with the system, why you didn't finish??**

+The main reason is lack of time and skill, as always are.
+I've overestimated my programming skills; the overall idea of VFS was clear, but I've drowned in low-level syntax debugging.
+Also I work and study full-time, but I think the skill issue here is the main one.

+> **4. Okay, can I do something with VFS? **

+Oh yeah!
+You can mount and unmount VDisks, the VFS will even initialize it.
+You also can Create a File in a new VFS and see values popping in a hex editor.
+Pretty inspiring to see it working, y'know.

+> **5. What about multithreading? **

+I was planning to make this work using mutexes to prevent working with outdated data.
+I'm rather new to it, so maybe I'll learn a more effective way (I've heard mutex causes system calls which slow down the process).
+Nodes of the files store the flags on reading and writing - a mutex should check it before opening a File.
+Also the threads may change the DiskData - there should also be mutex, guarding the collisions.

+> **6. What was this about learning?
+Didn't you know what are you working with? **

+Honestly, I've learned and updated a ton of things.
+I didn't use C++ since university so I've read a lot about working with pointers, mutexes, their different kinds, streams (expecially file streams), some syntax sugar of C++, etc., but I still have much to learn, and of course I have to train.
+I know other languages, but this task is still more complex than I usually do.
+Plus, I've refreshed my understanding of file systems, learned working with Github and writing READMEs.

+Anyway, thank you for watching!
+That task was fun.